USA Triathlon Fatality Incidents Study Released

 USA Triathlon provided some good baseline information on the sport’s popularity in this period of view (2003-2011): nearly 23,000 sanctioned events involved more than 3 million participants with 4,334 events involving 537,317 participants in 2011 alone.

-Of the 45 fatalities, 9 were women and 35 were men ranging in age from 24-76 for an overall fatality rate for triathletes of approximately 1 per 76,000 participants.
+Of the 45 fatalities, 9 were women and 35 were men ranging in age between 24 and 76 for an overall fatality rate for triathletes of approximately 1 per 76,000 participants.

 – 5 deaths were traumatic, caused by injuries sustained in cycling crashes